 Step 5: Acute care and specialist support services

-A range of of supports can help
+A range of supports can help

 People often need different supports for their mental health.
 Some people may start by accessing a helpline, then see their healthcare provider for a mental health treatment referral, and access online peer support while they are waiting for their first appointment or an admission.